top of page

 No letter.

-Nearly 30 years later, I am waiting for a letter.
+Now, nearly 30 years later, and more than 4,000 miles away, I am waiting for a letter.

 On May 8, exactly two years since I last left the U.S. and 21 months since I submitted my residency application, I received a letter from Norwegian immigration requesting additional information.